-The One Thing You Must Do if You’re Itching “Down There”
+The One Must-Do if You’re Itching Down There

 Most people turn to over-the-counter or prescription creams and steroid ointments hoping to find relief, only for the irritating itching to return.
-It’s a frustrating cycle to say the least.
+It’s a frustrating cycle, to say the least.

 The key is to recognize that despite what you may think (and what conventional doctors may tell you), the itching isn’t actually an external problem.
-Instead it’s an outward manifestation of an underlying health issue inside your body.
+Instead, it’s an outward manifestation of an underlying health issue inside your body.

 What is Candida Overgrowth?